Budro (Waltz)

 “Since I was a senior citizen, I knew I would look for senior dogs who probably were the last to be adopted,” said Joe Davis, Budro’s adopter.
 “An adult/senior dog usually shows up at shelters for the wrong reasons, and are too often the first to be deemed ‘unadoptable’ — but I can unequivocally state, at least for retirees like myself, they are the best life companions.”

 Upon Budro’s arrival, he was greeted with six and a half inches of snow!
-Despite the drastic change in environment, Budro had no issues adjusting to his new home.
+Despite the drastic change in environment, Budro had no issues adjusting to his new home in March of 2022.

-Davis said in just the few days Budro has been home, he has made friends with the two other dogs, accepted and seems to enjoy the general daily routine, anticipates his daily walk down the hill with excitement, and has made no complaints about the weather, the food, his sleeping arrangements — nothing.
+Davis said in just the few days Budro had been home, he made friends with the two other dogs, accepted and seemed to enjoy the general daily routine, anticipated his daily walk down the hill with excitement, and made no complaints about the weather, the food, his sleeping arrangements — nothing.